-My husband and a teacher from his school were in meetings during the day, so evening was the best time for them to explore the city.
-The teacher and her husband joined us on the Big Bus Night Tour of Washington D.C. and it was a fun group activity.
-We enjoyed dinner together in one of the restaurants at Union Station afterward, and agreed that the Big Bus Night Tour was one of the highlights of the trip.
+We, with another couple, booked the Big Bus Night Tour of Washington D.C. after his daytime meetings and it was a fun group activity.
+We enjoyed dinner in one of the restaurants at Union Station afterward, and agreed that the Big Bus Night Tour was one of the highlights of the trip.

 Here’s why we liked the Big Bus Night Tour of Washington D.C. and my tips for making the most of it.

 Washington D.C. looks different at night.
 All the famous monuments like the Lincoln Memorial, Washington Monument and Jefferson Memorial are lit.
 Well-known buildings like the U.S. Capitol Building and the White House are as well.

 Nighttime temperatures are a lot nicer in the summer, and fairly mild the rest of the year.
 We took our tour in early November.

 The Big Bus Night Tour of Washington D.C. helped us cover a lot of ground in less time.
 All the major monuments and buildings on the tour are within walking distance of each other, but it’s miles of walking to see them all.

 The monuments are pretty safe at night because they are still crowded with visitors.
 We have walked downtown and in other parts of Washington D.C. after dark with no problems.
 Nevertheless, I felt safer on the Big Bus Night Tour than on my own.